Overview

 Getting There

-• By Car: From Limerick City take the N69 towards Foynes, turn right onto The Old Road after about 15 km and follow it to the visitor centre and crannog.
-Limited parking is available near the centre; respect local signage.
+- By Car: From Limerick City, take the N69 towards Foynes.
+Turn right onto The Old Road after approximately 15 km and follow the signs to the visitor centre and crannog.
+Parking is available near the centre; please observe all local signage.

-• Public Transport: Bus Éireann routes 328 (Herbertstown) and 329 (Bruff) pass nearby; a short taxi ride (≈5 km) or a pre‑arranged local hire vehicle is needed for the final leg.
+- Public Transport: Bus Éireann routes 328 (Herbertstown) and 329 (Bruff) stop nearby.
+A short taxi ride or pre-arranged local hire is needed for the final 5 km to the site.

-• Walking: Adventurous walkers can follow a 5 km country‑lane route from the outskirts of Foynes to the crannog, enjoying quiet countryside scenery.
+- Walking: Adventurous visitors can follow a 5 km country-lane route from the outskirts of Foynes, enjoying quiet countryside scenery along the way.

 Admission & Tours

-Entry to the visitor centre and lake‑front area costs Adult €5, Senior/Student €4, Child (7‑16) €3, Family (up to 5) €15.
-The fee includes a self‑guided audio tour and access to the exhibition.
-Guided tours are offered seasonally; check the Discover Limerick DAC website for dates and booking details.
+Entry to the visitor centre and lake-front area costs Adult €5, Senior/Student €4, Child (7–16) €3, Family (up to 5) €15.
+The fee covers access to the exhibition, grounds, and a self-guided audio tour.
+Seasonal guided tours are available separately; check the Discover Limerick DAC website for current dates and booking details.

-• Café and picnic areas at the visitor centre, plus a lakeside playground that overlooks the water.
+- Café and designated picnic areas at the visitor centre, plus a lakeside playground with water views.

-• Dogs are permitted on a lead; drones are prohibited to protect wildlife and the tranquillity of the site.
+- Dogs are welcome on a lead.
+Drones are prohibited to protect wildlife and maintain the site’s tranquillity.

-• Bring a waterproof jacket – the lake can be misty even in summer.
+- Bring a waterproof jacket – the lake basin often catches mist, even on clear summer days.

-• Swimming is allowed in designated shallow areas, but lifeguards are not present.
+- Swimming is permitted in designated shallow areas, but there are no lifeguards on duty.

-• Early morning or late afternoon are the best times for photography, especially on Bolin Island at sunset.
+- Early morning or late afternoon offers the softest light for photography, particularly on Bolin Island as the sun dips behind the western hills.